royalmo/docker-networks/README.md

 ### Network types

-The bridge network type is only one of the four types that Docker has.
+The bridge network type is only one of the five types that Docker has.
 Here you have a small description of every type:

 - **BRIDGE**: This is the most common network type, and the default for every new container.
-Every new network is simply a new sub-range of IP addresses inside the default `127.0.0.0/8` sub-range.
+Every new network is simply a new sub-range of IP addresses inside the default `127.0.0.0/8` IP range.
 Of course, the addresses can be manually set.
 The bridge network also connects the containers with the host machine, as it also has an IP (which is normally the gateway).